kyverno/kyverno/documentation/installation.md

 There are 2 ways to configure the secure communications link between Kyverno and the kube-apiserver.

-## Kyverno Flags
+### Kyverno Flags

 1. `excludeGroupRole` : excludeGroupRole role expected string with Comma seperated group role.
+It will exclude all the group role from the user request. default we are using `system:serviceaccounts:kube-system,system:nodes,system:kube-scheduler`
 2. `excludeUsername` : excludeUsername expected string with Comma seperated kubernetes username.
 In generate request if user enable `Synchronize` in generate policy then only kyverno can update/delete generated resource but admin can exclude specific username who have access of delete/update generated resource
 3. `filterK8Resources`: k8s resource in format [kind,namespace,name] where policy is not evaluated by the admission webhook. example --filterKind "[Deployment, kyverno, kyverno]" --filterKind "[Deployment, kyverno, kyverno],[Events, *, *]